kaedari1/CharacterBuilderUpdate/README.md

 3. How to make builds:
     - Look into [editing builds.json](Artifacts.md)
 ### Version
-The plugin currently for Grasscutter version `1.7.3` (probably, I haven't tested).
+This plugin for any version of Grasscutter(Up to 6.1 game version.)
 Credits: ZeroHazel#2017 for some builds <3
+         and [Penelopeep](https://github.com/Penelopeep/) for creating this plugin.